 When your muscles are constantly tense, they can constrict blood flow.
 This reduces the amount of oxygen and vital nutrients reaching the tissue, which slows down your body’s natural ability to heal.
 Deep tissue massage helps solve this problem by stimulating circulation.
 The pressure from the massage encourages fresh, oxygenated blood to flow into the sore, deprived areas of your lower back.
 This improved circulation not only helps repair damaged muscle fibers faster but also works to flush out metabolic waste products, like lactic acid, that can accumulate and contribute to pain and soreness.

-Breaking Down Scar Tissue
+How It Breaks Down Painful Scar Tissue

 Past injuries, whether from an accident or repetitive strain, can leave behind scar tissue in your muscles.
 Unlike healthy muscle, scar tissue is rigid and less flexible, which can restrict your range of motion and cause persistent pain long after the initial injury has healed.
 Deep tissue massage is particularly effective at breaking down these old adhesions.
 Therapists often use a technique called cross-fiber friction, applying pressure across the grain of the muscle to help realign tissue fibers.
 This process helps restore mobility, improves flexibility, and can finally relieve the chronic pain tied to old injuries.